SatyaRaghuNandan/BigData-Interview-Prep/Meta/121. Best Time to Buy and Sell Stock/variant_java.md

+# // VARIANT: What if you had to return the minimum cost to buy a roundtrip flight?
+# // Note you cannot fly somewhere and back on the same day.

 Here’s the equivalent **Java code** for the Python function `find_cheapest_tickets`, followed by a breakdown of **time and space complexity** and inline comments for clarity.

 ---